 - BYU vs UVU: Which School Is Right for You? — the honest side-by-side.

-UVU's student body skews older and more work-experienced than most: roughly one in five students is 25 or older, 41% are first-generation, and graduate enrollment recently topped 1,000 for the first time.
-If that's you, our grad students & young professionals guide and internships & career resources guide were built with you in mind.
+UVU's student body skews older and more work-experienced than most: 18% of students — nearly one in five — are 25 or older, 41% are first-generation, and graduate enrollment recently topped 1,000 for the first time.
+Those two defining audiences now have their own dedicated guides:

 Housing near UVU